 Keep it Simple.
-Celebrate New Years Eve at Home
+Celebrate New Year’s Eve at Home with Kids

-Mommy’s Time Out Wine is right.
 Being a parent is stressful enough, but combine it with trying to compete for a babysitter and staying out late only to get up early.
 This only adds to the pressure.
-Try celebrating with a nice family dinner together and put the kids to bed with their usual routine.
+Try celebrating with a nice family dinner together.

 After the wee ones drift off to sleep, you and your spouse can snuggle in front of the TV with some special late night treats and a rewarding glass of wine.

-New Year’s Day is a great day to make some family memories that will last a lifetime.
+New Year’s Day is a great opportunity to begin the year creating family memories that will last a lifetime.
 New Year’s Eve ideas might include taking a family photo with someone holding up a sign with the year.
 It’s also a great day to measure everyone against the door jam, so they can look back at their growth in years to come.

 And aren’t newborn photos the best?